 Comprehension and Coping

-The second design element for our Landscape for Happiness is Comprehension and Coping.
+The second design element for our Landscape for Flourishing is Comprehension and Coping.
 After we pay attention, what happens next is determined by what we do with it.

 Comprehension refers to the many elements of our understanding and thinking processes.
 When we study the best of the human condition it becomes clear that there are strong themes and ways of comprehending that are common to those who have higher levels of wellbeing, better outcomes and more moments of flourishing.
 Some of the key influences here are our mindset, our explanatory style, our sense of hope and optimism, and the thinking strategies we employ to make sense of the world around us and our experiences.